Skip to content

 raise ValueError("Payment amount must be positive")

-Continue operating with reduced functionality when errors occur.
+Continue with reduced functionality when non-critical subsystems fail.

 def get_user_avatar(user_id):